tfxor/terraform-google-automation-demo/README.md

 gcloud auth login
 ```

-> NOTE: If you don't have Google Cloud CLI, check out
+> NOTE: If you don't have Google Cloud CLI, check out this
 [installation guide](https://cloud.google.com/sdk/install)

 ## Setup Environment Variables (Will Be Used Later)